 - Baptism Class: Parents are required to attend a Baptism Preparation Class before the baptism.

 Please print off this Request Form and return it to the Parish Office.
 Thank You!
-Baptism Request Form
+Request for Baptism

 A Godparent is someone who is more than just a “good” person.
 A Godparent is more than